smeghen/clubplanner/README.md

 * Was found that by copying the url from one browrser to another for a logged in user then the login steps could be by past and changes could be made to events.
 I rectified this by adding a check for Profile, Create Event and Edit Event pages to confirm that user is in session then they can proceed, otherwise they are redirected to the login page.

+* One User asked for a page to view events so that you could check availability of a facility before going to the Create page.
+Based on this feedback I created a Summary page which displays list of all upcoming events sorted by date.
+Displayed for each event is the Facility, Event Name, Date and Time, so that at a glance users can see what is coming up.